d-khan/java/syllabus.md

 ## __Honest Academic Conduct__

-- Students are expected to adhere to the Honest Academic Conduct policy at all times.
-Students who violate the Honest Academic Conduct policy may be removed from class by the faculty for the class meeting in which the behavior occurred, and the next class meeting.
-- __For online classes:__ Student access to class is removed for one week (5 instructional days).
-- Acceptance of make-up work during the removal will be decided by the instructor based on the incident.
-- Incidents involving removal of a student from class will be reported to the college disciplinary officer for follow up.
+You are expected to be honest and ethical at all times in the pursuit of academic goals.
+Students who are found to be in violation of Administrative Procedure 3100.3, Honest Academic Conduct, will receive a grade of zero on the assignment in question and may be referred for disciplinary action in accordance with Administrative Procedure 3100.2, Student Disciplinary Procedures.

+Plagiarism — to take and pass off as one’s own work or ideas of another — is a form of academic dishonesty.
+Plagiarism is any one of the following:
+- Verbatim copying without proper acknowledgment on term papers, homework or tests/exams;
+- Paraphrasing without proper acknowledgment;
+- Putting together a “patchwork” paper from diverse sources, without proper acknowledgment of those sources;
+- Unacknowledged appropriation of information or of someone else’s ideas.

+Acts of plagiarism will result in no credit awarded for the assignment; remedial instruction; academic or administrative sanctions; and/or other consequences.

 > The Honest Academic Conduct policy can be found in Board of Trustees Policy, BP 5500, Student Rights, Responsibilities, Campus Safety and Administrative Due Process posted on the District website at:
 <https://www.sdccd.edu/docs/District/procedures/Student%20Services/AP%203100_03.pdf>
 ____
 Last updated on Jan 2024